 The classes help adult students learn English for work, family needs, and college courses.
 Students from approximately 60 different countries participate in the ESL program.
 A placement test is given upon application.
 Classes are held in Norwalk.

 NCC also offers credit-bearing ESL classes to prepare students for English Composition and other college-level coursework.
-Call (203) 857-7176 for more information or visit the ESL website.
+For more information or visit the ESL website.